vyshnavkr/projects-elasticsearch/README.md

 This repository contains several projects on ELK stack

 Step 0.
 Download and install Elasticsearch, Logstash and Kibana from their respective sites. <br/>
-  Note: Make sure the directory in which these are installed contains no white space. eg: C://Program<white space>             Files
+  Note: Make sure the directory in which these are installed contains no white space. eg: C://Program<white space>             Files</br>

 PART 1: Real Time Syncing between Mysql and Elasticsearch